quicwg/base-drafts/draft-ietf-quic-http.md

 cryptographic operations.
 HTTP over QUIC reserves the first unidirectional stream sent by either peer (Streams 2 and 3) for sending and receiving HTTP control frames.
 This pair of unidirectional streams is analogous to HTTP/2's Stream 0.
+HTTP over QUIC also reserves the second and third unidirectional streams for each peer's QPACK encoder and decoder.
+The client's QPACK encoder uses stream 6 and decoder uses stream 10.
+The server's encoder and decoder use streams 7 and 11, respectively.
 The data sent on these streams is critical to the HTTP connection.
-If either control stream is closed for any reason, this MUST be treated as a connection error of type QUIC_CLOSED_CRITICAL_STREAM.
+If any control stream is closed for any reason, this MUST be treated as a connection error of type QUIC_CLOSED_CRITICAL_STREAM.

 When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.